 Offline Enterprise Contract purchase governed by 21Vianet Online Service Premium Agreement (OSPA) is intended for large enterprise customers with minimum monetary commitment.
 Enterprise customers can work through Microsoft account team for details for the contractual agreement.
 Moreover, customers can also purchase with offline enterprise contract through a partner.
 This will be an agreement signed among 21Vianet, Microsoft Indirect Partner, and the customer.
 The purchase model is governed by Indirect OSPA.

-Web Direct purchase governed by OSSA is available to a customer who wants to purchase Microsoft Azure services operated by 21Vianet online through Azure China Website.
-It goes with the Pay-in-Advance (PIA) model where a minimal monetary commitment is required with current two offer types as follow:
+Online Purchase governed by OSSA is available to a customer who wants to purchase Microsoft Azure services operated by 21Vianet online through Azure China Website.
+It goes with the Pay-in-Advance (PIA) model where a minimal monetary commitment and payment in RMB is required with current two offer types as follow:

 1 RMB trial offer: one new user can benefit once with 1,500 RMB Azure credits for usage within 1 month by paying 1 RMB.
 The subscription can be upgraded to PIA subscription any time before the trial subscription is deleted.
 This is a promotional offer and subject to program availability.